ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_2_Eng.md

 This property is an option to use InfiniBand in Altibase.
 This feature is only available on Linux.

-0 : IB is not used (default value)
+0 : IB is not used (default value).

-1: IB is used
+1: IB is used.

 #### IB_LATENCY